moustafa-nasr/Fahmatrix/README.md

 - View top rows with `head()` or bottom ones with `tail()`
 - Tranculate Data
 - Aggregations (count, min, max, sum, mean ,median, standard deviation, 25%, 50%, 70%, custom percentage)
+- Filter data by String operations (contains,  equal, equal ignore case, start with , end with, regex , not empty, custom String Predicate)

 ### Coming Soon:

 - Filter data by arithmetic operations (gt, lt, eq, neq)
 - Filter data by Logic operations (and, or, not)
-- Filter data by String operations (contains, equal, equal ignore case)
 - GroupBy and pivot tables
 - Nested JSON Data
 - Data import/export for HTML, Xml, Parquet and more ..